gsri-18/BEE-102-2025-Assignment/Q2-Markov transition matrix/README.md

 ## Overview

-This project constructs a **1st-order Markov transition matrix** from DNA sequences, capturing the probability that one nucleotide (A, T, G, or C) follows another.
+This solution constructs a **1st-order Markov transition matrix** from DNA sequences, capturing the probability that one nucleotide (A, T, G, or C) follows another.
 The resulting matrix provides a powerful statistical snapshot of sequence dynamics and can reveal characteristic transition patterns useful in genomics research and bioinformatics applications.

 ---